Readings are a perfect way to include other people in your ceremony and add a bit of extra fun.

 I know, I know!
 ‘WHAT?!’
-But I just don’t, it’s hot and uncomfortable and standing in the 42 degree sun waiting for a bride, with a Groom that’s cooking in his suit well it’s just not ideal.
+But I just don’t, it’s hot and uncomfortable and standing in the 42 degree sun waiting for a bride, with a Groom that’s cooking in his suit well, it’s just not ideal.

 I do however love sunshine!
 And luckily for us here in WA we get sunshine all year round.
-Our winter months are all ‘doom and gloom’ and we don’t get a whole lot of rain.
+Our winter months aren’t all ‘doom and gloom’ and we don’t get a whole lot of rain.